jeffgcameron/ReadMeGenerator/README.md

     By Jeff Cameron

 ## Description
-This application will create a README.md file through the use of terminal, node.js and javascript.
+THis application will produce a professional REAME.md file through the terminal.

 ## Table of Contents

 * [Installation](#installation)